Tri County Community College Logo

 Filing your Free Application for Federal Student Aid (FAFSA)

-- To get started, students and parents (dependent students) are encouraged to file a tax return, if required, for the specified tax year prior to submitting the FAFSA.
-Many tax returns may be filed free of charge when using the free file link at www.irs.gov.
+· To get started, students and parents (dependent students) are encouraged to file a tax return, if required, for the specified tax year prior to submitting the FAFSA.
+Many tax returns may be filed free of charge when using the free file online with the IRS.

-- Students who apply for financial aid will need to create a FSA ID (username and password) either before or when completing the FAFSA application online.
-Students can apply for a FSA ID at fsaid.ed.gov.
+· Students who apply for financial aid will need to create a FSA ID (username and password) before completing the FAFSA application online.
+Students can apply for a FSA ID at StudentAid Create an Account.
 If the student is dependent, the parent must also create a FSA ID.
 Student/parents should retain their FSA ID to ease the process for applying for aid in the subsequent years.

-- Once students complete their FAFSA application, they will receive a Student Aid Report (SAR) by mail or email (usually within a few days).
-In addition, the financial aid office will notify the students via the TCCC student email account regarding any documentation needed to verify eligibility for financial aid.
+· Once students complete their FAFSA application, they will receive a FAFSA Submission Summary by mail or email (usually within a few days).
+In addition, the financial aid office will notify the students via the TCCC Self-service portal regarding any documentation needed to verify eligibility for financial aid.
 It is the student’s responsibility to submit the requested documentation to the financial office as soon as possible.

-- Once a student has been determined to be eligible, the student will be notified of eligible funding by the TCCC student email account.
+· Once a student has been determined to be eligible, the student will be notified of eligible funding by the TCCC student email.
 The student is required to log on to the TCCC website and read the Financial Aid Recipient Responsibilities on the Financial Aid page to understand the rules and guidelines they must follow to receive the funding.

-- In addition to applying for financial aid, students must ensure that they complete the NC Residency Determination Service and the Admissions application at www.tricountycc.edu by clicking on “Apply Today” at the bottom of the page.
-Students must provide the TCCC Student Success Center with all required documentation, including official high school, high school equivalency, and other college transcripts.
+· In addition to applying for financial aid, students must ensure that they complete the NC Residency Determination Service and the Admissions application by clicking on “Apply Now” at the bottom of the page.
+Students must provide Admissions with all required documentation, including official high school, high school equivalency, and other college transcripts.
 Students may be required to take TCCC’s college placement test before they will be accepted at the college.
 Note: Students must be accepted before any financial aid can be awarded.

 TCCC students are to contact our Financial Aid Office by calling 828-837-6810 if you need assistance filing your FAFSA online.